 Hollywood Regency Curtis Jere Brass Peacock Bird of Paradise.
 This sculpture is even more spectacular in person.
 The photos simply do not do it justice, you will certainly fall in love with the patina variations that are better celebrated by the naked eye.
 Not only is it aesthetically pleasing but it’s in remarkable condition as well.
+Produced in the 1980s with fabulous Nineteen-Laties flare.

 About Curtis Jere: